hrishin/devops/README.md

 - Test autoscaling policies
 - Introduce metrics and SLI
 - Establish SLO and buy in SLA - Part 1(Engineers/SRE)
+- Building policiesa roudn platform services and seperations of these services

 **Observability Stack:**
 - Application metrics with Prometheus